gmcodentech/m_sql_editor/README.md

 - Select the database from the drop down list.
 - Write you SQL code in the editor, use tab, enter keys for writting readable sql code.
 - Execute the query by clicking on 'Execute' button
+- The editor supports selecting the query text to be executed.
+Just use mouse pointer to select the query text and execute it.